 Prosci, in two decades of reporting, discovered “active and visible executive sponsorship” topped the the list of key contributors to the success of change initiatives.
 “Though much has changed in the field of change management over the last two decades, the importance of the leader’s role in change has remained constant.”

 Leaders must champion organizational change and stay closely involved through its completion.
 When executive leaders convey and model belief in why the change is necessary (Awareness) and create a desire to change, they motivate stakeholders to join the change movement.
 Leaders alone cannot create lasting change.
 They do, however, have the power to build critical momentum and influence others to advance change — helping organizations successfully move through the Knowledge, Ability and Reinforcement phases of Prosci’s ADKAR model.

 The most important factor in successful change has always been people.
 Leaders, change management sponsors, champions, change agents and employees must all be engaged for change to succeed.

 Employees begin to understand the rationale for change — the “why” — through purposeful, clear and consistent communication.
 Communication provides the context to understand the why, what and so what of the change.
 Effective communication answers the most important question on every person’s mind: What does this change mean to me?
 Once people understand the change, they are far more likely to become engaged and ask, “How can I help?”

 How can organizations build an understanding of and support for change?

 The answer lies in strong change management communication.

 If businesses aren’t changing, they’re dying.
 Effective change drives positive momentum across organizations and on balance sheets, but it often fails due to a lack of communication.
-True transformation requires proactive communication that supports employees, creates engagement, builds trust and advances change.
+True transformation requires proactive communication that supports employees, creates engagement, builds trust, and advances change.
 Incorporating change management training into this process is crucial, as it equips employees with the skills and understanding necessary to navigate and contribute to these changes effectively.

 How does change management communication differ from standard corporate communication?
 It comes down to its overarching goals of: